odit-bit/cloudfs/readme.md

 ```

 ### Docker compose
-Example to use remote infrastructure for the service with caddy as reverse proxy, Docker will build and fetch the neccessary image. [visit localhost:2080 ](http://localhost:2080)
+Example to use remote infrastructure for the service with caddy as reverse proxy, Docker will build from `Dockerfile` and fetch the neccessary image. [visit localhost:2080 ](http://localhost:2080)
 ```shell
 # start
 docker compose up -d